-Report this article State of Decadence – Part one: The Capture System
+Report RSS State of Decadence – Part one: The Capture System

 News hasn’t exactly been flying out of the Decadence camp lately, but that doesn’t mean we’ve slowed things down.
 I’d like to take this moment to re-cap and inform you where we currently are in development of Decadence.
 With the risk of being lengthy, this news post will consist of a number of posts released in regular intervals.